faranalytics/socketnaut/README.md

     - `maxServers` `<number>` An argument that specifies the maximum number of `Server` threads permitted.

-    - `servicesCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `Server`s will be cleaned up. **Default**: `30000`
+    - `serversCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `Server`s will be cleaned up. **Default**: `30000`

 The `minThreads` argument specifies the minimum number of Worker threads permitted.  `minThreads` threads will be instantiated when the eptanaut Server starts.
 Eptanaut will not allow the thread pool to drop below the specified threshold.

 The `maxThreads` argument is a hard limit.

-The `threadsCheckingInterval` specifies the approximate interval at which eptanaut will attempt to clean up inactive threads.
+The `serversCheckingInterval` specifies the approximate interval at which eptanaut will attempt to clean up inactive threads.
 If eptanaut's Proxy finds that a thread has 0 connections, eptanaut will remove it from the pool and send it a notification requesting that it close its server and exit.
 The default interval is `30000` milliseconds.

-By variously specifying `minThreads`, `maxThreads`, `threadsCheckingInterval` you can tune eptanaut according to the requirements of your environment.
+By variously specifying `minServers`, `maxServers`, `serversCheckingInterval` you can tune eptanaut according to the requirements of your environment.

 ## Logging